dantaki/pipeline/README.md

 4. Mark Duplicates
   * Some options here.
 [Picard tools](https://broadinstitute.github.io/picard/) is the go-to standard
   * [Sambamba](http://lomereiter.github.io/sambamba/) is faster but not as well tested.
+  * This step identifies and removes (unless needed) PCR duplicates

+5.